Repairing Burnt Summer Lawns

 - Give the lawn a generous feed with autumn fertiliser so that the grass re-builds depleted carbohydrate levels before the winter

-- Spike the lawn to ensure penetration of further rainfall
+- Spike the lawn to ensure penetration of further rainfall.
+Initially the lawn will be hard but even pricking the surface will help

 - Next year vary your mowing height